All posts by real.leads Admin

 When deciding to do business with a new company, many of us are influenced, one way or the other, by independent reviews of their product or service.
 That’s the power of social proof.
 You can now tap into the power of Google by showing off your Google reviews to prospective clients who find you on Agent Insight.

 Your reviews will be displayed at the bottom of your profile page, following your Agent Insight submissions.
 Also, a row of green stars indicating your Google OR Zillow rating will appear under your name, along with the number of reviews that have been posted.
-Your rating and reviews will also appear on your agent website if you have installed the Full Page Profile widget.
-Will Friend with RE/MAX of Grand Rapids is a Michigan agent who has taken advantage of this option.

 You can give depth to your Agent Insight pages with photos and written insights showcasing local history.
 These submissions are fun to research and easy to write.
 They tell your readers a little extra about the areas where they are shopping for new homes.
 History buffs will love learning about the community’s past, and everyone will enjoy little tidbits about local lore.
 Most important, historical posts can help potential home buyers feel a connection to the community’s past while looking forward to being part of its future.